ErayOnder/Standalone-Notification-Module/README.md

 ```

 #### Receivers Format
 The **_receivers_** attribute is an array of phone numbers.
 Both services require the phone numbers to be in the E.164 format.
-However, the module can handle phone numbers in following formats:
-- +1234567890
-- +1 234 567 890
-- 05xxxxxxxx (for Turkish phone numbers)
-- 5xxxxxxxx (for Turkish phone numbers)
+However, the module can automatically convert the phone numbers to the correct format as long as they are valid for given country code.
+The default country code is set to _"TR"_.
 #### Type Attribute
 The **_type_** attribute is only relevant to AWS SNS.
 You can choose between _"Promotional"_ and _"Transactional"_ for the type of SMS you want to send.